Most federal workers will report to the office Monday — as the rest of the country isolates itself

 But as of Friday, the Trump administration had allowed relatively few employees to work from home, after announcing weeks ago that it was preparing them to rely heavily on telework to continue operations in a pandemic.

-“Every agency is scared to death to do anything without getting approval, and they don’t want to be first,” said one senior manager, who like others interviewed for this report spoke on the condition of anonymity because he was not authorized to discuss coronavirus preparations.
+“Every agency is scared to death to do anything without getting approval, and they don’t want to be first,” said one senior manager, who like others spoke on the condition of anonymity because he was not authorized to discuss coronavirus preparations.

 Senators, union leaders criticize Trump administration’s guidance for federal workers on coronavirus

 More than 40 percent of the federal workforce was eligible for telework when President Trump took office in 2017.
-Then the Trump administration scaled back working from home as a regular practice at multiple large agencies, complicating a quick ramp-up now.
+Then the administration scaled back working from home as a regular practice at multiple large agencies, complicating a quick ramp-up now.

 A spokesperson for the Office of Management and Budget said in an email Sunday, “The Federal government is encouraging agencies to exercise maximum telework flexibilities for their employees while still allowing for mission critical activities to continue.”

 A few agency leaders have acted decisively.
 But others say they are waiting for more direction from the budget office, which is in transition with the departure of its top official overseeing federal operations.
-On one hand they have been told to decide on their own how much telework to authorize.
+On one hand, they have been told to decide on their own how much telework to authorize.
 On the other, the budget office must approve any big shift to remote work.
 “The White House is not set up to micromanage operations like this,” said a senior agency manager.
 “It takes too long.”

 The result is chaos and a sense of paralysis in some offices as coronavirus caseloads mount.